How Do I Choose the Best Ion Exchange Home Water Softener?

 2. The average gallons of water used: A typical person uses about 75 to 100 gallons of water per day.

-3. The total grains of hardness: The GPG number from your water test.
+3. The total grains of hardness: The baseline GPG number from your professional water test.

 Step 3: Choose Between Single-Tank and Dual-Tank Systems

 • Single-Tank Systems (Like the Clearion 300 Series): This is the standard, highly efficient choice for most typical households.
-A single-tank system does its job all day and is programmed to regenerate late at night (usually around 2:00 AM) when no one is using water.
-During that regeneration cycle, hard water will bypass the system if you happen to turn on a faucet.
+A single-tank system does its job all day and is programmed to automatically regenerate late at night (usually around 2:00 AM) when no one is using water.
+During that specific 90-minute regeneration window, unconditioned hard water will temporarily bypass the system if a faucet is turned on.

 • Dual-Tank Systems (Like the Clearion 2300 Alternating Duplex): If you have a large family, heavy water usage, or shift workers with varied schedules, a twin-tank system is an incredible upgrade.
-When one tank reaches its capacity and begins to regenerate, the second tank instantly takes over.
+When one tank reaches its capacity and begins to regenerate, the second tank instantly clicks online.
 This guarantees you have uninterrupted, conditioned soft water 24 hours a day, 7 days a week.

 Step 4: Demand Metered Regeneration

-Avoid old-school water softeners that use a basic clock timer to regenerate on a set schedule (for example, every three days), regardless of how much water you actually used.
-This older technology is incredibly wasteful.
+Avoid old-school home water softeners that use a basic mechanical clock timer to regenerate on a set schedule (for example, every three days), regardless of how much water you actually used.
+This older technology is incredibly wasteful and can leave you running out of soft water on heavy laundry days.

 Get the Perfect System for Your Central PA Home

-At American Clear Water LLC, we will evaluate your water, explain your options clearly without any high-pressure sales tactics, and professionally install the exact right fit for your home.
-We even handle maintenance and repairs down the line so you never have to worry about your water quality again.
+At American Clear Water LLC, we will evaluate your water profile, explain your options clearly without any high-pressure sales tactics, and professionally install the exact right fit for your budget.
+We even handle maintenance, salt delivery, and repairs down the line so you never have to worry about your water quality again.

-Ready to experience the difference?
-Contact us today at 888-832-1913 or sign up online for your free water analysis!
+Ready to experience the soft water difference?
+Contact American Clear Water today to request your free water analysis!